A Branch of Ecological Services

-The Analytical Control Facility (ACF) is a U.S. Fish & Wildlife Service (FWS) field station, under the Division of Environmental Quality (DEQ), and is located at the National Conservation Training Center (NCTC) in Shepherdstown, WV.
-ACF is dedicated to providing high quality environmental chemistry support to the U.S. Fish and Wildlife Service and other Department of Interior Bureaus.
-The chemical residue data that has been generated through ACF since its inception in 1985, now number more than two million reported concentrations, in over ninety thousand samples.
+The Analytical Control Facility (ACF) is a branch under Ecological Services Program and is located at the National Conservation Training Center in Shepherdstown, WV.
+ACF is dedicated to providing high quality environmental chemistry support to the U.S. Fish and Wildlife Service (FWS) and other Department of Interior Bureaus.
+The chemical data that has been generated through ACF since its inception in 1985, now number more than 3 million reported concentrations, in over 112,000 samples.

 ACF provides analytical services in support of environmental contaminant activities of the FWS.
 The FWS has the primary responsibility for protecting and managing fish and wildlife populations and their habitats.
 Environmental pollutants, including agriculture chemicals, industrial compounds and municipal waste contribute to direct adverse impacts on populations and degrade critical fish and wildlife habitats.
 The environmental contaminant efforts of the FWS plays a major role in identifying contaminant problems, assessing their overall biological effects, and in many cases, providing critical evidence to stop contaminations on the environment.
 Critical to this function is the analysis of environmental samples for pollutants.
 Thousands of samples are submitted to ACF each year and are analyzed in one of its contract laboratories.
 ACF is also responsible for management of procurement and budgetary activities related to the contracting of analytical chemistry services, providing for new analytical capabilities as demands increase, and ultimately in managing all contaminant data collected nationwide through a Web-based computer application and database called the Environmental Contaminants Data Management System (ECDMS).